-This course covers theoretical foundations of computer vision.
-By formulating computer vision as a statistical inference process, computational approaches to vision are presented and analyzed systematically.
-Topics include Marr's computational vision paradigm, regularization theory, feature extraction principles, classification algorithms, Bayesian inference framework for vision, pattern theory, and visual learning theories.
-It concludes with open issues and research directions in computer vision.
+This course covers important aspects and recent advances of computer vision through papers in the literature.
+By formulating computer vision as a statistical inference process, computational approaches to vision and their elements are presented and analyzed.
+Topics include Marr's computational vision paradigm, feature extraction principles, classification algorithms, Bayesian inference framework for vision, pattern theory, and visual learning theories.